madetech/cf-deploy/README.md

  * Implement blue/green deployments
  * Run asset precompiles before deploying your app
  * Automate your rails deploys using jenkins, circle-ci, codeship
- * Works with rails 4.2 and older versions as far back as rails 3

 ## Basics